WorkbenchClient

 Examples

-Start a PyFluent session for the given system name.
+Start a PyFluent session for the given system.

 >>> import ansys.fluent.core as pyfluent >>> server_info_file=wb.start_fluent_server(system_name=fluent_sys_name) >>> fluent=pyfluent.connect_to_fluent(server_info_file_name=server_info_file)